open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 }
 ```

-After these two changes you will notice a few imports are missing, so here is
+After these changes you will notice a few imports are missing, so here is what
-what your `factory.go` file should look like with the proper imports:
+your `factory.go` file should look like with the proper imports:

-> factory.go
+> tailtracer/factory.go

 ```go
 package tailtracer